 F45 is using digital technology to help you train smarter, not harder

 F45 studios feature heavily integrated tech: Screens are installed throughout studios to help class-goers stay on track, and they offer optional custom heart-rate monitors.
-The studio also developed its own heart-rate monitoring system, the LionHeart, which was introduced 18 months ago.
+The studio also developed its own heart-rate monitoring system, the LionHeart, which was introduced over a year ago.

 This isn’t the first time it’s created its own tech either—Deutsch says they build the majority of the digital tools they use themselves, which is why he refers to the brand as the “Apple of health and fitness.”
 Another example of its tech-forward focus is its “smart” studio design.
 “When you come into the studio, it recognizes you.
 It’ll send you a PDF doc with how many calories you’ve burned, and where you peaked and dropped in the workout,” says Deutsch.
 “It tracks your goals and tracks what you’ve done in the past.
 It gives you a score.
 So everyone’s in the class competing but it’s relative.”